Dan503/Swordion/README.md

 ##Class system

-There is a class system that permeates throughout the whole of Swordion... or at lest I intend to make it run through the whole kit when it's done.
-It is an altered version off <a href="https://github.com/sathify/CCSS#naming-conventions---simplified-bem">CCSS</a> which is an altered version of the <a href="http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/" title="learn more about BEM naming conventions">BEM</a> class naming convention.
+There is a class system that permeates throughout the whole of Swordion... or at lest I try to make it run through the whole kit as best I can.
+It is a slightly altered version of the <a href="http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/" title="learn more about BEM naming conventions">BEM</a> class naming convention.

 This is basically how the naming system works: